kingster/Way2SMS-API/README.md

 Send SMS Via Way2SMS from PHP.

-Tested Working with Way2SMS UI Version 4
+Tested Working with Way2SMS UI Version 4.
+Supports upto 160 Characters

 How to